mattih11/MusicSaber-python/README.md

 # Class description
 A brief overview over the classes and their functionalities, later should be added to the Wiki, I guess.
-## Receiver
-Receive and handle the BTLE messages based on the python package bleaker
-### Latency
-BTLE connection is pretty slow and causes the main latency ~100ms, compared to the rest of about 2ms.
-It's still not clear if the sender or receiver is causing this latency.
-To solve this, there are two main steps to be performed
-- make measurements with other devices to be sure it's not a hardware specific topic
-- investigate on ESP32 side (other github project)
-- --> if this steps fail, we need to have a look for other BTLE libraries or move from python to a more performant C++ project.
-But this is definitely for later, as we want to do rapid prototyping
 ## Data
 Decode the received encoded data and convert to humanly understandable formats.
 ## Gui